1998–99 Parma AC season

 The 1998–99 season was Parma Associazione Calcio's 9th season in Serie A. The club competed in Serie A, finishing fourth, and won both the Coppa Italia and the UEFA Cup.

 Season review

-Parma won two trophies in one of the club's most successful seasons.
-The Coppa Italia win over Fiorentina was followed by a spectacular 3–0 victory against French giants Marseille in the UEFA Cup Final.
+Parma won two trophies in the club's most successful season.
+The Coppa Italia win over Fiorentina was followed by a spectacular 3–0 victory against French giants Marseille in the UEFA Cup final.
 In the league, Parma could not quite match Milan and Lazio, but managed to clinch the fourth and final Champions League spot.

 In the summer, Parma was hit by the departure of playmaker Juan Sebastián Verón to Lazio.
 The club brought in Ariel Ortega as his replacement, but clearly lost a key ingredient in its perennial championship challenge.